-SIPPS: Recognized by State Departments of Education
+SIPPS Is Recognized by State Departments of Education

 The Evidence Base for SIPPS

 Collaborative Classroom and its partners are continually conducting research, analyzing data, and working in classrooms to create and revise programs and services that support students’ development while supporting ongoing teacher learning.
-Review a collection of the strong and growing research base for SIPPS.

 Recent highlights in SIPPS research include:

-• SIPPS has met ESSA evidence standards and appears on the Evidence for ESSA website.
+- SIPPS has met ESSA evidence standards and appears on the Evidence for ESSA website.

-• In Pasco County, Florida a quasi-experimental study involving 600 first- and second-grade students in need of reading intervention determined that SIPPS has a significant impact (effect size of .25 using Cohen’s d) on students’ reading achievement.
+- In Pasco County, Florida a quasi-experimental study involving 600 first- and second-grade students in need of reading intervention determined that SIPPS has a significant impact (effect size of .25 using Cohen’s d) on students’ reading achievement.
 Read the study summary or the full study.

-• A quasi-experimental study on third grade students in Pajaro Valley Unified School District, California, examined the differences in reading skills growth between matched groups of students in classes using SIPPS and in classes not using SIPPS.
+- A quasi-experimental study on third grade students in Pajaro Valley Unified School District, California, examined the differences in reading skills growth between matched groups of students in classes using SIPPS and in classes not using SIPPS.
 Results indicated that SIPPS was effective in developing third-grade student reading skills, as evidenced by an effect size of .17.
 Read the full report.

-Voices from the Research Community
+Praise from the Research Community for SIPPS

-Dr. Louisa Moats, the nationally recognized researcher and authority on literacy education, has also reviewed and spoken highly of SIPPS.
 In an interview with Collaborative Classroom, Dr. Moats called attention to the systematic progression of instruction in SIPPS that she noted in her review:

 “Something very unusual stood out for me in SIPPS instruction: the authors, the late Dr. John Shefelbine and his co-author Dr. Kit [Katherine] Newman, really understood the content.
 I could not find anything in the program’s examples or the order of instruction that I would consider to be misinformed about language structure.
 That is so unusual.
 It is terrific to see this alignment—what we are teaching in LETRS is so complementary with SIPPS.